rsb0/TDT4856-Gruppe-3---IT-Styring-Av-Lastebiler/README.md

-# TDT4856 Fuel Price Detection
+# TDT4856 Fuel Price Detection Group #3
-Fuel price detection, Group 3 in the course TDT4856 (EiT)
+The main goal of this project is to use computer vision systems to detect fuel prices from local fuel stations.
+In order to succeed with this project the group will develop an application which will be enable the user to take pictures of price signs and list fuel prices.
 ## Frontend
 TODO: Write necessary setup and prerequisites for the frontend here.